 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the E Sahara Ave / S Lamb Blvd
+There are more people living in the E Sahara Ave / S Lamb Blvd neighborhood

 Notable & Unique: Diversity

 Did you know that the E Sahara Ave / S Lamb Blvd neighborhood has more